 Many people consider Kashan one of the highlights of Iran, but we have to admit: we were disappointed by Kashan.
 Supposedly “hidden” from mass tourism, it actually overflows with tour groups.
 Sightseeing opportunities are numerous, but ticket costs quickly add up.

 On the other hand, Kashan is en-route to other major destinations and a logical stopover going south.
 Its Old City is filled with the winding alleys and gorgeous old buildings, so if this is what you’re looking for, add Kashan to your Iran itinerary.
 Everyone’s experience is different, after all.

 - Fin Gardens: One of several UNESCO-listed Persian gardens.

 - Traditional houses: See how the wealthy merchants of Kashan lived in the numerous traditional houses.
-They’re expensive at $6 apiece to enter, but you can buy a ticket for several houses + bathhouse at the ticket office of the Sultan Amir Ahmad Bathhouse.
+They’re $6 apiece to enter, which adds up, but you can buy a ticket for several houses + bathhouse at the ticket office of the Sultan Amir Ahmad Bathhouse.

 - Sultan Amir Ahmad Bathhouse: Ornate vaulted ceilings decorate the inside.
 On the flip side is an alien dome-covered rooftop.

 Kashan’s budget options are limited, as most accommodations are in beautifully restored heritage homes.
 Some of these have dorms for $10 – 15 a bed.
 But with an increase in tourism, cheaper options are sure to pop up.
 Check out 1StQuest if the options below are not to your liking (use code LWP-QST for a 5% discount).

 Kashan is a great stop on your Iran itinerary if you’re going south from Tehran, as it’s right between Tehran and Esfahan.
 There are regular buses and several trains.